 Each client is followed through their episode of care by a key worker.
 The wider team consists of and allied health assistant, dietitian, registered nurses, High Risk Foot Clinic (limitations apply), occupational therapist, physiotherapist, Quit educator, speech pathologist and social worker.

 We run specific groups for people who have experienced a hip or knee replacement, heart and blood vessel disease, or are coping with long-term breathing problems.
 The HIP team also supports people at “high risk” who may be older, frail, disabled, at risk of homelessness, have mental health challenges, lack social supports or have cultural and language specific needs.

 To optimise a person’s ability to participate in activities of daily living, and connect that person to services which assist them to stay living in a community setting.

 People who are eligible:

 Hospital admission and require services from two or more health professionals on our team to rehabilitate.

-Receive a variety of health related services (who have a need to work together)
+They will receive a variety of health-related services (who have a need to work together).

 - A planned return home from hospital as soon as possible

 - Provide options for treatment that are centre-based and/or home-based i.e. meet the needs of individual